CAE Reading and Use of English Practice Test 12

 Relevant (adj) — related to the immediate topic; true and applicable.
 For example, a relevant question is a question on the topic being discussed.
 Search engines rank websites on relevancy to the topic the user is looking for.

 Preserve (v) — to save, to keep intact.
-It is our duty to preserve art objects of the past for the future generations to enjoy.
+It is our duty to preserve art objects of the past for future generations to enjoy.

 Thriving (adj) — successful, growing, developing.
 The small shop that has opened recently seems to be thriving.